GetDKAN/dkan/docs/source/user-guide/guide_local_files.rst

 Abbreviated instructions.
 Read further for more details.

-- Use `drush dkan:datastore:prepare-localized [id]` to set up the local file directory.
+- Use :code:`drush dkan:datastore:prepare-localized [id]` to set up the local file directory.
 - Transfer the file in some way other than a DKAN import.
-- Tell DKAN to use local files with this configuration: `drush config:set common.settings always_use_existing_local_perspective 1`
+- Tell DKAN to use local files with this configuration: :code:`drush config:set common.settings always_use_existing_local_perspective 1`
-- Perform the import: `drush dkan:datastore:import --deferred [id] && drush queue:run datastore_import`
+- Perform the import: :code:`drush dkan:datastore:import --deferred [id] && drush queue:run datastore_import`
-- Turn off the local file preference with configuration: `drush config:set common.settings always_use_existing_local_perspective 0`
+- Turn off the local file preference with configuration: :code:`drush config:set common.settings always_use_existing_local_perspective 0`

 Prepare The Local Perspective
 =============================